 Purpose and focus | Enhances and adds to existing skills to improve performance and productivity in the current role. | Equips individuals with new skills for a different role, often in response to changing job demands or industry restructuring. |

-Driven by | Driven by the need to stay current with industry trends, technological advancements, and increasing job complexity within the same field. | Driven by fundamental changes in the job market, organizational restructuring, or the need to pivot to new career opportunities due to job obsolescence. |
+Driven by | The need to stay current with industry trends, technological advancements, and increasing job complexity within the same field is driven by the need to stay current. | Driven by fundamental changes in the job market, organizational restructuring, or the need to pivot to new career opportunities due to job obsolescence. |

 Outcome | Employees become more competent and can take on more complex or a greater variety of tasks within their current roles. | Employees transition to different roles or career paths, often within new departments or industries. |